yegor256/xembly/src/site/markdown/index.md

 directive may have a few or zero arguments.
 Every directive is executed at current node(s).
 Program starts at the root node of the document.

-Arguments may use single or double quotes.
+Arguments may be wrapped into single or double quotes.

 ## Directives